gambio/store-module-skeleton/README.md

 ##### 1.1 Files structure

-Below you can see the module filesystem tree structure where the **XYZ** folder refers to a Vendor name and the **XYZ/Skeleton** to the module name.
+Below you can see the module filesystem tree structure where the **Gambio** folder refers to a Vendor name and the **Gambio/StoreModuleSkeleton** to the module name.

 ```
 ├── .assets